fredguile/hapi-sequelize/README.md

 [![npm](https://img.shields.io/npm/dm/localeval.svg)](https://www.npmjs.com/package/@fredguile/hapi-sequelize)

-### Warning
+### Important infos

-This version of hapi-sequelize should be compatible with at least Hapi 13+ & Sequelize 3.x.
+This version of `hapi-sequelize` should be compatible with Hapi 17.x & Sequelize 4.x.
 If you're encountering an issue related to any specific version please open an issue.
-The rewrite of this plugin (3.x) has simplified things and made the plugin a bit more flexible.

-**UDPATE: I've bumped versions to support Sequelize 4.x.**

 ### Installation